pswestmore72/stock-analysis_UT_DATA/README.md

 While all of these things are good things to strive for, often code refactoring can eat up more time or resources than are saved.
 In the age of cloud computing and ultra fast CPUs/GPUs the largest cost that many companies feel in their development team is the hourly cost of their coders, and having these coders spend many hours refactoring functional code can lead to massive losses in productivity and increased costs to the company.
 In general refactoring old functional code is going to be a case by case decision every time, there is no clear answer for if/ when it is worth doing.

 ### VBA Challenge Refactoring
 In the case of this challenge, I believe that refactoring the code to decrease execution time was a relavent and important step to take.
 The execution times for this code were cut in half by these improvements, which means that this same approach can now be used to great affect with a much larger dataset.
 A key reason that refactoring was worth while in this case is simply that the fault with the code was clear and there were quick and easy steps that could be taken to remedy the problem without long dev hours.
-If the refactoring had taken doubling or tripling the footprint of the lines of code, or taken days of research to determine a viable alternative, than refactoring would not have been such a clear path forward.
+If the refactoring had taken doubling or tripling the footprint of the lines of code, or taken days of research to determine a viable alternative, then refactoring would not have been such a clear path forward.